alan-turing-institute/data-safe-haven/CODE_OF_CONDUCT.md

 The CoC committee will seek to agree on a resolution by consensus of all members investigating the report in question.
 If the committee cannot reach consensus and deadlocks for over a week, Dr Whitaker, as lead investigator of the Data Safe Haven project project, will break the tie.
-If Dr Whitaker is unable to take part in the discussion due to a conflict of interest, Dr Ben Murton, as an external member of the CoC committee, will make the decision.
+If Dr Whitaker is unable to take part in the discussion due to a conflict of interest, Dr [INSERT EXTERNAL CONTACT], as an external member of the CoC committee, will make the decision.

 Possible responses may include: